 The new Yancey County Learning Center opened in Burnsville in 2001 and the new Avery County Learning Center opened in Newland in 2002.

-Today Mayland Community College includes the original campus outside Spruce Pine, as well as the two satellite learning centers.
+Today Mayland Community College includes the original campus outside Spruce Pine, as well as the two learning centers.
 Through all its educational programs, it now serves more than 10,000 students each year.